Your particular smoking cessation strategy

 10. Look into other treatments to quit smoking

 The truth is that there is no one-size-fits-all approach to successfully breaking your nicotine addiction.
 For some people, these tactics work marvelously, while for others, they don’t.
 It’s up to you to try out different ways to see which one (or ones) work best for you.
 While there aren’t much scientific data to support the efficacy of alternative therapies.
-Many smokers have found acupuncture, hypnosis, magnet therapy, cold laser therapy, yoga.
+For heavy metal detox many smokers have found acupuncture, hypnosis, magnet therapy, cold laser therapy, yoga.
 And meditation to be quite beneficial in their efforts to quit smoking.